mshangle1/watchmen/WATCHMEN_STEPS.md

                |path4|{{account_id}}  |

-     "account_id" has to be provided on config.properties or as a runtime variable "booster_id" has to be saved on the previous steps on the Scenario scope
+     "account_id" has to be provided on config.properties or as a runtime variable, "booster_id" has to be saved on the previous steps in the Scenario scope
 ---

 - **I provide query parameters as data Table: